 Snowberry (4040)

-Snowberry is easily identified; it looks like snow.
+Snowberry is easily identified; it berries looks like snow; walk up to them and think they have a covering of snow.
+And they stay on long after other berries are gone; they are food for very hungry birds in the Winter.
 An understory plant, it is found along the Gardens paths.
 A smaller version, the Trailing Snowberry, also called Creeping Snowberry, is most likely found in areas that are bogs, ponds, and streams.
-A Shrub and a member of the Caprifoliaceae Family, it grows by Kiosk 01.
+It, too, is found by Kiosk 01.
+A Shrub and a member of the Caprifoliaceae Family, it grows by the pond outfall.
 Pilchuck Learning Center’s sponsored Western Washington State University SAM Project extinction possibility is slight; abundant, native to Cascadia.

 http://naeb.brit.org/uses/search/?string=Symphoricarpos+mollis